atyryshkina/WGS_calling_postprocessing/stuctural_variants/sv2_postprocessing/README.md

 Merges stuctural variants that overlap and sets the outermost breakpoints as the new breakpoints.

+### merge_nearby.ipynb

+Merges structural variants that are very close together with gap length < 20% of total CNV length and less than 50,000 bp.

 ### intra_cohort_frequency.ipynb

 Get's intracohort structural variant count based on 50% reciprocal overlap.